Acupuncture and Integrative Chinese MedicineFind Balance for Well-Being

-According to Traditional Chinese Medicine (TCM), optimal health is achieved via a relative balance in the whole human body and the harmonious flow of blood and energy (called chi).
+According to traditional Chinese medicine (TCM), optimal health is achieved when a relative balance is maintained in the body with the harmonious flow of blood and energy (called “qi”).
 Conventional medicine refers to this balance as homeostasis.
-Disease or dis-equilibrium appears when the balance is disturbed.
+Disease or disequilibrium appears when the balance is disturbed.

 Imbalances are common, and can occur in one or more body systems.
-TCM associates these systems with organ names, such as liver, kidney, lung and pericardium, whereas western medicine refers to these as the circulatory, nervous, muscle/skeletal, and endocrine systems.
+TCM associates these systems with organ names, such as liver, kidney, lung, and pericardium, whereas conventional medicine refers to these as the circulatory, nervous, musculoskeletal, and endocrine systems.
 References to organ names in Chinese medicine do not reflect any conventional medicine diagnoses.

 Acupuncture is the most studied component of TCM.
 It is the act of inserting thin needles into the body to stimulate its innate healing system, often referred to as the “primary healing activity.”
 This is the same action of healing from small cuts or scrapes and is what a surgeon depends upon for the body’s post-surgery recovery.

-During an acupuncture treatment, needles are placed into very specific locations in order to stimulate the healing activity and to restore balance to the body’s systems.
+During an acupuncture treatment, needles are placed into very specific locations in order to stimulate healing activity and restore balance to the body’s systems.

-In 1997, an NIH consensus paper showed clear scientific evidence of the benefits of acupuncture.
-Since then there have been many randomized controlled trials demonstrating the efficacy of acupuncture as well as over 25 systematic reviews and meta-analyses.
+In 1997, a National Institutes of Health consensus paper showed clear scientific evidence of the benefits of acupuncture.
+Since then, there have been many randomized controlled trials and studies demonstrating the efficacy of acupuncture.

-Scientific evidence shows that acupuncture is useful for neck pain, back pain, dental pain, arthritis, cancer care and nausea/vomiting from various causes.
-Research also suggests benefits for mental health disorders, fibromyalgia and infertility.
-In addition, the World Health Organization has identified 40 conditions for which acupuncture is effective.
+Scientific evidence shows that acupuncture is useful for neck pain, back pain, dental pain, arthritis, cancer care, and nausea and vomiting from various causes.
+Research also suggests benefits for mental health disorders, fibromyalgia, and infertility.